When a single data center controls an entire network

-Driving down the number of rail applicationsThe "Distributed Smart Safe System”, DS3 for short, is the first platform in the world that enables the usage of commercially available and state of the art multicore CPUs to process safety-relevant logic applications for rail operations while maintaining the highest level of safety.
+Driving down the number of rail applications with one solution: Infrastructure in the CloudThe “Distributed Smart Safe System”, DS3 for short, is the first platform in the world that enables the usage of commercially available and state of the art multicore CPUs.
+It enables to process safety-relevant logic applications for rail operations while maintaining the highest level of safety.

 The technical evolution of signaling and interlocking technology is accompanied with the increasing need for digitalization.
 This enables centralization and thus geographical independence.
-Numerous on-site interlockings can ultimately merge into a single, completely site-independent, and cloud-based interlocking for an entire country that is characterized by maximum availability thanks to a geo-redundancy.
+Numerous on-site interlockings can ultimately merge into a single, completely site-independent, and cloud-based interlocking for an entire country that is characterized by maximum availability thanks to geo-redundancy.

 Let’s talk about your opportunities with Infrastructure in the Cloud

 Moving the control logic for rail applications into the cloud points the way to future-viable mobility based on flexible, scalable rail infrastructure solutions.
 Discuss with our experts how your business can benefit from this evolution.